cloudops/cloudmc-standard-kb/en/automation/deploy-infrastructure-using-cloudmonkey.md

 slug: deploy-infrastructure-using-cloudmonkey
 ---

-You can use CloudMonkey as a command-line interface for deploying infrastructure on cloud.ca.
-[CloudMonkey](https://cwiki.apache.org/confluence/display/CLOUDSTACK/CloudStack+cloudmonkey+CLI) is the official Command-line interface (CLI) for [Apache CloudStack](http://cloudstack.apache.org/), the orchestration tool for cloud.ca.
-In cloud.ca, it is possible to interact directly with the [CloudStack API](http://cloudstack.apache.org/api/apidocs-4.8/TOC_User.html) to benefit from open-source automation tools.
+You can use CloudMonkey as a command-line interface for deploying infrastructure on Hypertec Cloud.
+[CloudMonkey](https://cwiki.apache.org/confluence/display/CLOUDSTACK/CloudStack+cloudmonkey+CLI) is the official Command-line interface (CLI) for [Apache CloudStack](http://cloudstack.apache.org/), the orchestration tool for Hypertec Cloud.
+In Hypertec Cloud, it is possible to interact directly with the [CloudStack API](http://cloudstack.apache.org/api/apidocs-4.8/TOC_User.html) to benefit from open-source automation tools.

 The following example uses compute-qc.cloud.ca's region API.